-we can take advantage of the graphing tools available in the spreadsheet software to obtain plots of the deflected shape of the frame, as well as a clear breakdown of the contributors to the sway of the building: column flexure, column axial, beam flexure, and connection flexibility.
-Such plots, as shown in Fig. 14, are invaluable aids in helping a designer to decide where he can most effectively "beef up" a structure that he considers to suffer from excessive sway.
+Once we have implemented our analysis into a spreadsheet, we can take advantage of the graphing tools available in the spreadsheet software to obtain plots of the deflected shape of the frame, as well as a clear breakdown of the contributors to the sway of the building: column flexure, column axial, beam flexure, and connection flexibility.
+Such plots, as shown in Figure 14, are invaluable aids in helping a designer to decide where he can most effectively "beef up" a structure that he considers to suffer from excessive sway.